OWF/owf2014/pages/en/cfp/index.md

 * **Focus 4 |** Openness as a generator for new opportunities: **Open Data, Open government** and so.

 ### Code

 During two days (Friday and Saturday) CODE is there to bring back an engineering and technical excellence after years of sales and marketing domination.

+The main topics we plan to address during the OWF are:

 * Security / SecDev
 * Privacy